ShamelLakin/ShamelLakin.github.io/_posts/2020-02-05-random_ruby_basics.markdown

 `redirect "https://passme.com" #haha`

 A redirect is different from erb.
-A redirect makes a new request and an erb is most commonly seen rendering web pages.
-The difference in arguemnts are as follow, redirect takes us to a new path, and an erb it's arguement is a new page to be rendered.
+A` redirect `makes a new request and an` erb `is most commonly seen rendering web pages.
+The difference in arguemnts are as follows - a redirect takes us to a new path, and an erb's arguement is a new page to be rendered.

 Redirect